Goal 1: Professionalism: Caring, Character, and Clinical Competence

 Learning Activity: Professionalism should imbue all aspects of your performance and cannot really be taught in isolation.
 However, reflection is a way to help maintain professional behavior.
-There are many activities in the portfolio that can promote this.
 Each student will participate in a small group discussion of reflective writings.
 Peer evaluations are another way to get feedback on how you are perceived as a professional.
 There is an optional peer evaluation tool you may use and these should be submitted to Ms. Pipkins.

 Evaluation: Formative and summative feedback will be obtained from the ward team using a structured evaluation instrument.
-Brief summaries of the formative feedback sessions should be entered in the portfolio.
+Brief summaries of the formative feedback sessions should be submitted at the end of the clerkship.
 A copy of the actual feedback form does not need to be uploaded.
-Portfolio advisors will evaluate portfolio submissions and your interactions with them as well (including timeliness, attitude, initiative).
-How you treat staff, nurses, and all members of the health care team can play a role in this evaluation.

-Learning activity: Interview, examine, and write an H&P for each new patient assigned to you (even if there is already a note).
+Learning activity: Interview, examine, and write a complete H&P for each new patient assigned to you (even if there is already a note).
 You must admit a minimum of two new patients per week, minimum of 16 patients per rotation.